Thyroid and PMOS/PMOS: Understanding the Overlap

 It is also important to acknowledge the role of emotional eating.

 Emotional eating is not a lack of discipline, but often a response to stress, fatigue, or unmet emotional needs.
-In PCOS, this can be further influenced by blood sugar fluctuations, hormonal changes, and body image concerns.
+In PMOS, this can be further influenced by blood sugar fluctuations, hormonal changes, and body image concerns.

 Addressing emotional eating requires a compassionate approach that considers both physical and psychological drivers.
 Supporting regular nourishment, stabilising blood sugar, and removing overly restrictive rules can help reduce the intensity and frequency of these patterns over time.